-specifi Tailoring c to CAD systems wh nen app licabl e.
+NOTE: specifi c to C AD syst ems wh en app licabl .e.

-Train personnel who receive, process, and retransmit alarms at each supervising station and emergency response facility which houses a digital alarm communicator type receiving system provided under this Contract.
-Train personnel who receive, process, and retransmit alarms at each supervising station and emergency response facility which houses a CAD system workstation provided under this Contract.
-Provide this instruction for [two][three] alternating shifts, minimum of [four][eight][] hours per shift, and include at least the following:
+Train personnel who receive, process, and retransmit signals at each supervising station and emergency response facility which houses a radio fire alarm receiving and control system provided under this Contract.
+Train personnel who receive, process, and retransmit alarms at each supervising station and emergency response facility which houses a computer-aided dispatch system workstation provided under this Contract.
+Provide this instruction for [two][three] alternating shifts, a minimum of [four][eight][\\\\] hours per shift, and include at least the following:

 - a.
 Overview of functions of individual system components and the system as a whole. - b.
 Proper responses to the various types of messages which can be displayed. - c.
-Procedures for startup, operation, and shutdown of transmitting, receiving, and control system. - d.
+Procedures for start-up, operation, and shutdown of transmitting, receiving and control system.

+- d.
 Procedures for startup, operation, and shutdown of CAD system. - e.
 Procedures for diagnosing and correcting operator-correctable malfunctions. - f.
 Procedures for restarting system after total power (primary and backup) failure. - g.
 Procedures for manually initiating system tests. - h.
 Train supervisory personnel on each shift, as designated by the Contracting Officer, in procedures for adding and deleting transmitters and changing zone-specific messages. - i.
 Train supervisory personnel on each shift, as designated by the Contracting Officer, in procedures for loading CAD data.

 Perform training by the manufacturer's technical representative(s) on-site using the equipment provided under this Contract.
-At the conclusion of this training, provide training certificates to certify by name that each operator trained is qualified to operate the digital alarm communicator type receiving system equipment provided under this Contract.
+At the conclusion of this training, provide training certificates to certify by name that each operator trained is qualified to operate the radio fire alarm receiving and control equipment provided under this Contract.
 At the conclusion of this training, provide training certificates to certify by name that each operator trained is qualified to operate the CAD system provided under this Contract.